marieszz/marieszz/README.md

 ## Hi!
 I'm Marie :dancers:

-After 3 years in a Fintech where I was able to develop managerial and business skills, I did the *Le Wagon bootcamp* in order to acquire tech skills and **become a freelancer**.
+After 3 years in a Fintech where I developed managerial and business skills, I did the *Le Wagon bootcamp* in order to acquire tech skills and **become a freelance developer**.

 👨‍💻 All of my projects are available at *portfolio to come*